Last Updated on by Adriaan Du Toit

 Doing so not only gives you two months of free usage, it also discounts your monthly payments by an average of 15%, depending your number of subscribers.

-ConvertKit also has a free option that limits the number of subscribers to 1,000 but imposes no limit on the number of emails you may send to them.
-This is a massive tick next to their free plan!
+ConvertKit also has a free account option that limits the number of subscribers to 1,000 but imposes no limit on the number of emails you may send to them.
+This is a massive tick next to their free plan despite only allowing you to access limited functions.

 The more expensive plan offers subscribers advanced functionality like: Facebook custom audiences, a newsletter referral system, subscriber scoring, and advanced reporting.